 Study abroad programs can be an enriching experience for American students.
-Though international travel is restricted due to the global pandemic, travel for school is often exempt and many programs are offering creative virtual alternatives.
+Though international travel is restricted due to the COVID-19 pandemic, travel for school is often exempt, and many programs are offering creative virtual alternatives.

 The average cost of studying abroad depends on the U.S. college you’re enrolled in and the foreign country and city you intend to visit.
 Though some programs have lofty price tags, there are ways to reduce the cost of studying abroad and make the experience more affordable.

 The Cost of Studying Abroad

 The average cost to study abroad was $14,295 per semester in 2019.
 Your costs, however, will depend on your college’s or university’s affiliated study abroad programs and the average living expenses of where you want to go.
 Start by checking with your school for specific program pricing.

 Ask your school’s study abroad department about available resources to help pay for overseas study.

 For example, Iowa State University offers a sample budget sheet for a semester abroad in Germany.
 The total—after host institution tuition and fees, room and board, insurance, airfare, books, supplies, and other costs—is estimated at $13,305.